Executive Insights: Fundraising Trends from 25 Million Gifts

 • When you let data guide your strategy, you can see tactics, characteristics, and moments that can lead your future fundraising success.
 Try !

 • Find your Easter Egg!
 There are hidden gems in your data if you know where to look.
 (And Fundraising Intelligence is like putting on data glasses.)
-For example, Prostate Cancer Foundation looked at their donor profile and discovered that their average donor wasn't a man facing prostate cancer or a survivor, but a woman or child of a cancer patient.
+For example, Prostate Cancer Foundation looked at their donor profile and discovered that their average donor wasn't a man facing prostate cancer or a survivor, but a woman related to a patient or child of a cancer patient.
 So they changed their approach and began marketing to a new target audience: women.

 Download